Builds a small cachem-like backend object with methods compatible with what

 A function(key, missing = NULL) -> value.
 Required.
 Should return the stored value, or the

 missingargument if the key is not present.
-Themissingparameter is mandatory because bothOAuthClientandOAuthProvidervalidators will pass it explicitly.- set
+Themissingparameter is required because shinyOAuth passes it explicitly.- set

 - remove